pixeldesu/Cloudburst/Pingprovements/README.md

 This mod overrides the internal `fixedTimer` for pings after it has been built, so no special conditions like teleporter or shrine pings will change the time for `InteractablePingLifetime`.

 ## Changelog

+### 1.7.0

+- **Feature:** Ping Indicators on interactables are now colored in their game-defined tier color.
+This is enabled by default, but can be adjusted with the new `TieredInteractablePingColor` option in the `Colors` section!
+If the option is enabled and a tier cannot be found properly, it'll fall back to using `InteractablePingColor`.

+**Notes on Ping Colors:** These ping colors are not chosen by me, these are the colors the game defines.
+This might be a bit jarring considering the Shrine of Combat/Shrine of the Mountain feature a very bright pink.

 ### 1.6.3